MapsPeople/docs/src/android/v3/getting-started/new-project.md

 This guide explains how to start using a MapsIndoors map in your Android application using the MapsIndoors Android SDK v3.

+We recommend using Android Studio for using this tutorial.
+Read how to set it up here: [Installing Android Studio](https://developer.android.com/studio/install)

+If you do not have a Android device, you can setup an emulator through Android studio, you can see how to do this here: [Setting up Android emulator](https://developer.android.com/studio/run/emulator).

+If you already have a Android device make sure to enable developer mode and USB debugging.
+Read about this here [Enable USB debugging](https://developer.android.com/studio/debug/dev-options#enable)

 To benefit from the guides, you will need basic knowledge about:

 * Android Development
 * Google Maps Android API

 You can get started in two ways, either by reviewing and modifying the [basic example](#basic-example) or do the [clean setup](#setup-mapsindoors).
+We recommend following the basic example.

 ## Basic Example

 The tutorial will be based on you starting from our basic map implementation.
 This contains basic UI implementations together with layout files and drawables used to create the UI.
 You will then be guided through how to implement the MapsIndoors SDK into this app.

+The basic example contains a single `activity` app with already made `fragments` to host the different logic to get a complete app interracting with a map and `MapsIndoors` data.

 You can find this basic example here: [Java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android-Basic) or [Kotlin](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android-Kotlin-Basic)

+You can open the project through Android Studio by navigating through **File -> New -> Project from Version Control -> GitHub**.
+Log in and clone the project.

 You can also follow the steps below to start your app from scratch or to enhance the Basic Examples, more features will be explained in the [guides]({{ site.url }}/android/v3/guides/).

 ## Setup MapsIndoors

 If you don't already have a project, we recommend using the Google Maps Activity preset from Android Studio to getting started on developing your MapsIndoors project.
+You find the Google Maps Activity project through **File -> New -> New Project... -> Google Maps Activity**.

 Add the MapsIndoors SDK as a dependency to your project.
 The _AAR_ for the MapsIndoors SDK contains both Java classes, SDK resources and an `AndroidManifest.xml` template which gets merged into your application's `AndroidManifest.xml` during build process.